nawhas/rfcs/features/authentication-v2/authentication-v2.md

 ## Why are we making this change?
 To allow the Public to edit nawhas.com we had added the foundation of authentication as well as login functionaltiy through [Authentication v1](https://github.com/nawhas/rfcs/blob/master/features/authentication-v1/authentication-v1.md)
-We want to allow the users to register on nawhas.com and this change will allow for users to register with username/password.
+We want to allow the users to sign up on nawhas.com and this change will allow for users to register with username/password.

 ## Requirements
-- Public user should be able to register for a Contributor account.
+- Public user should be able to sign up for a Contributor account.
-- While registering, user can provide the following information
+- While signing up, user can provide the following information
   - Name *
   - Email *
   - Password *
-  - Repeat Password *
+  - Confirm Password *
   - Nickname
-  - If `Password` and `Repeat Password` are not the same then user should not be able to register until issue is resolved as well as be prompted about the passwords not matching.
+  - If `Password` and `Confirm Password` are not the same then user should not be able to register until issue is resolved as well as be prompted about the passwords not matching.
   - If `Nickname` is provided then we must check to see if the nickname is unique.
 If nickname is not unique then we should ask the user to pick another nickname.
 - Once there are no validation errors, user should be able to submit the registration form.
 - Once the user has been created we should trigger a notification to the end user informing them that their account has been created.